luka-stanisic/dev-harbor/content/english/_index.md

     # Simplicity
     - name : "Simplicity"
       icon : "fas fa-magic"
-      content : "We always strive to find and implement the simplest solution to any given problem"
+      content : "We always strive to find and implement the simplest solution for any given problem"

     # Scalable Design
     - name : "Scalable Design"